Yaqizz/Mobile_Mark_Management/README.md

 ![Alt Text](filter&sort.png)

 ## Setup
-macOS 12.6
+Ensure that your system is running macOS 12.6 or a compatible operating system.

-IntelliJ IDEA 2022.3.1 (Ultimate Edition)
+Install IntelliJ IDEA 2022.3.1 (Ultimate Edition) as your preferred IDE.
+You can download IntelliJ IDEA from the JetBrains website and follow the installation instructions specific to your operating system.

-Android API 33
+Install the Android SDK and set up the required Android API level.
+Since the Mark Management Application utilizes Android features, you need to install the appropriate Android SDK version.
+In this case, the application targets Android API 33.

-Pixel 4a
+To run and test the Mark Management Application, you need an Android device emulator or a physical device.
+For example, you can use the Pixel 4a device for testing.
+Set up the device emulator using the Android Virtual Device (AVD) Manager in IntelliJ IDEA or connect your physical device via USB debugging.